Our Thesis

 Tooku Garments

-Tooku Garments in Tanzania make jeans and other clothing items for global brands such as Levi's.
+Tooku Garments in Tanzania makes jeans and other clothing items for global brands such as Levi's.
 They employ 10,000 people in steady, well-paying, high-productivity jobs.

 They also support upstream suppliers, train workers and bring foreign currency into the economy.